ON ALGEBRAIC EQUATIONS ALL HAVING THEIR REAL ROOTS

 which shows that the following

-has at least three variations.
-It follows that polynomial (17) has at most three negative zeros.
+presents at least three variations.
+It follows that the polynomial (17) has at most three negative zeros.

 (18)

-It also follows that there exists a numbersuch as forincluded inequation (16) has three real roots, two of which are.
-Ifequation (16) has a double root smaller than - ().
+It also follows that there is a numbersuch as forincluding someequation (16) has three real roots, two of which areAndequation (16) has a double root smaller than - ( ).

-Note that (35) also gives the values offor whichis no longer the largest root of the second derivative but the other root different from the multiple root.
+Note that (35) also gives the values offor whichis no longer the largest root of the second derivative but the other different root of the multiple root.

-Examining the ratio (18) shows us the existence of a numbersuch that ifequation (16) still has three real roots, two of which give equations for whichis not the largest root of the second derivative.
+Examination of report (18) shows us the existence of a numbertel that ifequation (16) still has three real roots, two of which give equations for whichis not the largest root of the second derivative.
 Forequation (16) has a double root which enjoys the same property.

-We can now state the proposition we had in mind.
+We can now state the proposal we had in mind.

-An equation of the form (15) withis completely determined by knowledge of values.
+An equation of the form (15) withis completely determined by knowledge of the values.

 It can easily be seen from the previous property that if we consider equation (14) within whichare given, the rootis a decreasing function ofand increasing function of.

-The previous results can be extended to the case where instead of the largest root of the second derivative we take the largest root of the third, fourth, etc. derivative.
+The previous results can be extended to the case where, instead of the largest root of the second derivative, we take the largest root of the third, fourth, ... derivative.

-In the following we will show the extremal properties of the equations of the form (14) and we will determine in particular the maximum ofWhenAndare given.
+In what follows we will show the extremal properties of equations of the form (14) and we will determine in particular the maximum ofWhenAndare given.